socalledsound/nu-scripts/week1/02-functional foundations/w1-v-08-EXERCISE-react-without-react.md

 And when we get to React, you'll see why I chose props and not properties.

 Now, before we get to how we're going to handle this props object in our function, let's look at how we're going to invoke this function that we haven't finished writing yet.

 I'll create a constant named RabbitEmoji and then I'll set it equal to createElement() and I'll pass in first the type and then an object.
 And that object will have a key for className and I'll set that to emoj-lg, just as I did before, and it will have a key for innerText, which I will set to this rabbit emoji.

-Now let's go inside our function and think about how we're going to take in these props.
+Now let's go inside our function and think about how we're going to handle this props object.

-If you notice, what we want to do, is take some unknown number of keys on this props object and set the corresponding key on our element named el to the value that's stored in that key.
+And what we want is some way to take in this object and basically map the contents of this object to the element that we've named el, right?

 So for instance, el[innerText] = props[innerText]